SegiH/WTFIndexer-Legacy/README.md

 # WTFIndexer
 Overview:

-WTFIndexer is an Angular application that scrapes the Wikipedia episodes page for the podcast WTF with Marc Maron and saves all of the episode information into a MySQL database and displays the podcast information in a searchable table with the ability to mark episodes that you want to listen to later.
+WTFIndexer is an application that scrapes the Wikipedia episodes page for the podcast WTF with Marc Maron and saves all of the episode information into a database and displays the podcast information in a searchable table with the ability to mark episodes that you want to listen to later and check episodes in and out.

 Almost every name in each episode should have a hyperlink to that persons' page on IMDB.com where you can see all of their credits.
 This app will try to automatically get the IMDB link for each name in an episode title when adding a new episode to the database.
-If it isn't able to identify the name, you can manually specify the IMDB link by visiting the persons' IMDB page and using the Javascript bookmarklet below.
+If it isn't able to identify the name, you can manually update the IMDB link by visiting the persons' IMDB page and using the Javascript bookmarklet below.

 # Check In/Out Episodes
 This app also has the ability to check episodes in and out on your media server.
 I added this feature because media players like Emby and Jellyfin cannot play a WTF podcast if you have 500 or more files in a directory.
 When you try to play a podcast episode, it does not play so I added a way to check in episodes like a library.

 For this to work, you need to have all of the episodes in a location access by this app.
 To enable this feature,
 1. Edit src/app/wtfindexer/wtfindexer.component.ts and change checkoutAllowed = false; to checkoutAllowed = true;
-2. Edit scripts/WTF.php and set the paths to WTFPATH and WTFARCHIVEPATH
+1. Edit scripts/WTF.php and set the paths to WTFPATH and WTFARCHIVEPATH
-3. WTFPATH is the directory where the checked in files will reside.
+1. WTFPATH is the directory where the checked in files will reside.
 This directory should be empty.
-4. WTFARCHIVEPATH is the location where all of the other episodes that are checked in (not checked out) are located.
+1. WTFARCHIVEPATH is the location where all of the other episodes that are checked in (not checked out) are located.
 Create an empty file in WTFARCHIVEPATH called .ignore so your media server does not show the archive folder.

 ## Requirements:

 1. Web server (Apache or Nginx)
-2. PHP with curl extension enabled
+1. PHP with curl extension enabled
-3. MySQL database
+1. MySQL or SQL Server database

 ## Instructions

 ### Server side setup
 1. Make sure that the PHP curl extension is enabled.
 Edit php.ini and look for the line extension=php_curl.dll.
 If it has a semicolon in front of it, remove the semicolon and restart your webserver.
-2. Create a MySql database named WTF.
+1. Create a database named WTF.
-3. Create a user and grant them access to this database.
+1. Create a user and grant them access to this database.
-4. Run the SQL in the script WTF.sql located in the scripts folder to create the necessary tables.
+1. Run the SQL in the script SQLData.sql to create the necessary tables.
-5. Edit php.ini and add the following lines at the end of the file (don't incude the bracket symbols < and >) [mysqli] mysqli.default_host = localhost mysqli.default_user = <YOUR USERNAME>
+1. Edit php.ini and add the following lines at the end of the file (don't incude the bracket symbols < and >) [mysqli] mysqli.default_host = localhost mysqli.default_user = <YOUR USERNAME>